PLANNING FOR 2019

 Let’s start a conversation if you think you have something that would fit at:

 FOUR TO SIX: Got an idea to bring a street corner to life?
-Take to the streets with live experiments, installations, performances, and a parade of engineered vehicles that liven up Stephen Avenue Walk on Wednesday, Thursday, and Friday of Beakerhead.
+Take to the streets with live experiments, installations, performances, and a parade of engineered vehicles that liven up fourth street southwest on Wednesday, Thursday, and Friday of Beakerhead.

 BEAKERNIGHT: Beakernight is a laboratory for science, technology and artistic feats.
 The largest public event of the week, Beakernight starts as the sun sets on Saturday night, delighting visitors across multiple spaces, late-night galleries and laboratories, 3D projections, lasers and fire, music and more across multiple spaces.